 - The total time of the test is 2 hours and 30 minutes.

-According to topschoolsintheusa, there are certain advantages and disadvantages to both exams.
+There are certain advantages and disadvantages to both exams.
 For someone who has trouble concentrating on long exams or does not evaluate well, IELTS is probably your best option due to its shorter duration, however if you have trouble on multiple choice questions or get lost easily it may not be as good. assertiveness and having a hard time in the listening section.

 The section that could be said is really easy in IELTS would be the speaking one, because it is much easier to talk to someone who can read your body language and give you some non-verbal help than having to speak to a computer.